Broussard, Colorado beat UCLA 48-42 to begin Dorrell Era

 THIS & THAT

-UCLA TE Greg Dulcich caught a 52-yard TD pass from Thompson-Robinson. … Colorado committed nine penalties for 90 yards.
+UCLA TE Greg Dulcich caught a 52-yard TD pass from Thompson-Robinson. … Banged-up Colorado WR K.D.
+Nixon was held out as a precaution.

 UP NEXT